-- Combining considerations & risks on the briefing note. - If talking about money should be part of implications what is our current reserve and the impact. - Comments on how to move discussion forward.
+- Combining considerations & risks on the briefing note. - If talking about money should be part of implications what is our current reserve and the impact. - Notice long pauses when moving to the next item.
+Would like Renee to say the title and then Alyssa or whoever who is presenting to start or ask if there are any questions or comments.

-Alyssa Martin will come up with a new draft for next meeting, and where the board will continue the discussion.
+Alyssa will come up with a new draft for next time, and continue the discussion.

-Motion 11/25 M/C - Joy-Anne Murphy: I move to adopt the new procedure for board meetings as presented in the agenda.
+Motion 11/25 M/C - Joy-Anne: I move to adopt the new procedure for board meetings as presented in the agenda.